robertglenn/selenium-examples/README.md

 * [Cucumber](https://cucumber.io/) - "automated acceptance tests written in a behavior-driven development (BDD) style" (from [Wikipedia](https://en.wikipedia.org/wiki/Cucumber_(software)))
 * [Selenium](http://www.seleniumhq.org/) - "a portable software-testing framework for web applications" (from [Wikipedia](https://en.wikipedia.org/wiki/Selenium_(software)))
 * Check out the [Webdriver Javascript API](https://seleniumhq.github.io/selenium/docs/api/javascript/index.html)

-# Purpose of this repo
-I personally have trouble finding useful examples (beyond 'hello world' or snippets) of behavior tests.

-There are definitedly some great resources out there that build off of selenium-webdriver, but many of them include other third-party libraries (which, at best, obscures behavior).

-I hope to provide real-world examples of behavior tests for popular websites to better showcase how to write behavior tests with as few "magic" libraries as possible.

 # Thoughts
 Manual user acceptance testing (UAT) can be extremely expensive, but is often considered to be worth the price as it is intended to mitigate the occurrance of costly defects.
 However, with technologies like [Selenium](http://www.seleniumhq.org/) and [Cucumber](https://cucumber.io/), you can encode acceptance criteria (AC) as test scenarios, and execute them against real-live instances of common web browsers.